Why a New Version 2.0?

 The install process does not rely on application stores, we use the Progessive Web App (PWA) approach.

 We have introduced the possibility to add logo over QR codes and thus the possibility to create QUIRCS (Quirky Quick Response Codes).

-As we stay focused on an aesthetic approach for QR codes, we have gone beyond what other online QR code generation platforms with logo do and we offer the following:
+As we stay focused on an artistic and aesthetic approach for QR codes, we outperform all other QR code generation platforms with logo and now offer the following: